:::: MENU ::::

 Pre-doc hiring

 I am looking to hire 1-2 pre-doctoral fellows at the University of Toronto in applied microeconomics.
-The deadline is March 31, 2025, but early application is requested and there will be rolling interviews.
+The deadline is March 31, 2025.

 Here are descriptions of the different types of work available: